rumicuzzin/Clab/README.md

 ```

+**Purpose:**
-**Purpose:** Intialises the DIO module with button callback functionality
+Initialises the DIO module with button callback functionality
 - Enables clock for GPIOA (button) and GPIOE (LEDs)
-- Configures PE8-PE15 (LEDs) as outputs
+- Configures PE8–PE15 (LEDs) as outputs
 - Configures button interrupt on PA0
-- Store the provided callback function <br>
+- Stores the provided callback function

+**Input:**
-**Input:** `callback`: Function pointer to be called when button is pressed
+`callback`: Function pointer to be called when button is pressed

+**Output:**
-**Output:** None
+None

+**Testing:**
-**Testing:** Intialise with a callback function and verify it gets called when button is pressed
+Initialise with a callback function and verify it gets called when button is pressed

 `DigitalIO_SetLED(uint8_t ledNumber, uint8_t state)`
 ```c